 There are two main types of newels: box newels and turned newels.
 Both are great choices to give support to your stairway and they only differ in terms of stylistic preferences.
 Let’s take a closer look at the differences between them.

 Box newels (also called square newels) are just what the names suggests: square and box-shaped.
 They offer a strong statement at the foot of your stairway and look fantastic on both simple and ornate designs.
 StairSupplies™ offers a large variety of box newel designs, from the extremely simple box cut shape to fluted designs with differing thicknesses and decorative newel post caps.
 Quality craftsmen will manufacture all box newels by hand and can accommodate virtually any situation as all wood products can be customized.
-Box newels can also be manufactured to any wood species, and may be made stain grade with a finish or primed, ready for painting.
+Box newels can also be manufactured to any wood species, and may be made stain grade with a finish or painted.
 You can find oak newel posts for stairs that beautifully match both the treads and handrail in your stairway.

 Turned newels, like box newels, are offered in many variations.
 Usually, they are significantly thinner than box newels and may contain various kinds of rope twisting, fluting, and reeding.
 StairSupplies™ uses a precise, German engineered lathe for turned newels that is computer controlled for repeatable perfection.
 The turned newels are then hand sanded until they are completely smooth, offering no splinters or sharp corners.
 Turned newels, offered in any wood species, are the perfect statement piece at the beginning of a decorative stairway.
 They offer unique designs that, though often smaller than box newels, look perfect on an ornate stairway